-Drug rehabs most often get public attention when tabloid magazines report on celebrities who seek treatment.
-In fact, drug and alcohol rehabilitation centers aren’t just the province of A-listers.
+Drug addiction rehabs most often get public attention when tabloid magazines report on celebrities who seek treatment.
+In fact, drug and alcohol rehabilitation centers aren’t just the provinces of A-listers.
 Drug abuse disorders affect all demographics, races, and socioeconomic groups.
 According to the Centers for Disease Control and Prevention, since 2001 drug overdoses have increased 137%.
-47, 055 drug overdose deaths occurred in the United States in 2014 alone.
+More than 47,055 drug overdose deaths occurred in the United States in 2014 alone.

-Rehabilitation centers aim to ensure the former drug users not only discard their drug abuse habits, but never relapse.
-For this reason, most programs are designed to last more than 90 days.
+Drug rehabs are the best option for anyone who wants to overcome addiction and remain clean for a lifetime.
+For this reason, most programs last more than 90 days.
 Instead of offering a stopgap measure, the essence of rehab is to instill permanent change.

 According to the National Institute on Drug Abuse, it’s necessary to view addiction and drug abuse recovery in the same way as chronic diseases.
-Instead of expecting to simply erase a problem, rehabilitation programs aim to start off a continuous process of self-evaluation.
-Upon leaving rehab centers, individuals are encouraged to continually reassess their condition.
-Instead of looking for an external “fix,” participants are taught to understand their condition as a disease and play an active role in both monitoring their own tendencies and reaching out for help, as needed.
+Instead of expecting to only erase a problem, rehabilitation programs start a continuous process of self-evaluation.
+Instead of an external “fix,” participants learn to understand their condition as a disease and play an active role in both monitoring their tendencies and reaching out for help, as needed.

 Principles of Rehabilitation

-While rehabilitation programs vary widely in their approaches, a few principles typify the experience, according to the National Institute of Drug Abuse.
+Rehabilitation programs vary in their approaches.
+However, they offer many methodologies and approaches that are similar, according to the National Institute of Drug Abuse.
 Most programs are designed with the following principles in mind:

 - Drug abuse and addiction is a complex disease with psychological, physiological, and behavioral effects.

 - Effective treatment depends on the individual, and no single treatment method is best for everyone.